 The stuff on top of the post in this frame that looks like material from a steel wool pad is actually Bison fur with frost on it left there after a Bison used the post for a good scratch.
 The Rough-legged Hawk didn’t seem to mind the Bison fur or the lady with the long lens photographing it.

+Rough-legged Hawks are winter wanders in my part of the country and I never know where I might find them.
 I’ll keep trying to photograph the Rough-legged Hawks that are still here before they head north.